 - Build your new website structure around the pages you identified.

 - For URLs that will change after the relaunch, implement a 301 for every old URL to its equivalent on your new website.

 - Update your backlinks.

 Any questions?
-Just leave a comment!
+Just get in contact with me!
 I’ll be happy to help.